ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

    - Go to [Scenario 1: Block communications between segments](#scenario-1-block-communications-between-segments)
    - [View or edit an information barrier policy](#edit-or-remove-an-information-barrier-policy)
    - Proceed to [Part 3: Apply information barrier policies](#part-3-apply-information-barrier-policies)

-#### Contoso's example: Allow Research to communicate only with HR

-To allow Research to communicate with HR only, Contoso uses the following cmdlet:

-`New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

-In this case, Research can communicate only with HR, but HR is not restricted from communicating with other segments.

 ## Part 3: Apply information barrier policies